 DHP is created from ambient oxygen and humidity already present in the air.
 The oxygen and humidity are broken apart by a photocatalytic reaction and put back together as hydrogen peroxide in its gas phase.

 Our sail is composed of a plastic frame with a polyester fiber mesh that is coated with our patented catalyst.

 What makes our technology different?

-The Synexis DHP Biodefense System offers a paradigm-shifting capability for microbial reduction in occupied spaces because it is continuous, comprehensive, and automated.
-Synexis DHP allows facilities to achieve the ongoing mitigation of microbial threats by addressing the bioburden present in the air and on surfaces continuously--during and after environmental services cleaning.
+The Synexis Microbial Reduction System offers a paradigm-shifting capability for microbial reduction in occupied spaces because it is continuous, comprehensive, and automated.
+Synexis DHP allows facilities to achieve the ongoing reduction of microbial threats by addressing the bioburden present in the air and on surfaces continuously-during and after environmental services cleaning.

 Is it safe?

 Yes!
-DHP is produced at5-25 parts per billion.
+DHP is deployed at 5-25 parts per billion.
 This produces extremely effective microbial reduction at incredibly safe levels of H2O2.
-A single Synexis unit would have to run continuously for 2.5 years to reach the concentration of 1 droplet of 3% solution of H2O2 found in a medicine cabinet.
+A single Synexis unit would have to run continuously for 2.5 years to reach the concentration of 1 droplet of a 3% aqueous solution of H2O2.
 DHP concentrations fall far below acceptable safety limits for human exposure established by the Occupational Safety and Health Administration (OSHA).